SergeySetti/xparser/README.md

     /*
      * Final steps goes here.
 With `$this->data()` call we take
      * collected data and saves it any way we want.
 Method `data()`
-     * return the collection, in whith fields names named corresponding
+     * returns the collection, in whith fields names named corresponding
      * to `fields()` method.
      *
      * */